perezbecker/dotfiles/README.md

 1. Cretate directory `~/dotfiles/vim/bundle`
 1. Clone Vundle.vim (Vim bundle manager) into directory `~/dotfiles/vim/bundle` by running `git clone https://github.com/VundleVim/Vundle.vim.git`
 1. Install all plugins handled by Vundle by running `:PluginInstall` inside a vim session
 1. The vim markdown plugin requires you to run `:call mkdp#util#install()` inside the vim session after PluginInstall.
 The `github-markdown.css` file is already included in the `other` directory.
+Run `:MarkdownPreview` in vim to see a preview of the markdown file in a browser.
 See this [youtube video](https://www.youtube.com/watch?v=22JAs0kNA9k) for details
 1. Softlink vid command to ~/bin/

 Intersting Websites